 Contract liabilities represent the obligation to provide a service to a customer.
-As at 31 December 2020, contract liabilities were reported in the amount of \leq 2,529 thousand (31/12/2019: \leq 2,187 thousand).
+As at 31 December 2021, contract liabilities were reported in the amount of \in 2,206 thousand (31/12/2020: \in 2,529 thousand).
 Depending on the type of performance obligation and its allocation to an operating segment, the performance obligation is fulfilled and thus recognised as sales within the average contract term (3-6 years).
 Contract liabilities are divided into current and non-current liabilities depending on their settlement date.